-Listing of share classes of the fund on any stock exchange of may be decided at the discretion of the Board of Directors of SICAV.
-At the date of the issuance of this Prospectus, Class C-sek h p so of the fund have applied for or been accepted for listing and to of the hares ading ading on the regulated market of the LSE (the " LSE ").
-Such Class C-sek h p shares of the fund are accepted for clear and settlement by Clearstream Banking SA, a clearing s approved by the LSE.
-The Net Asset Value of Class C-sek h p shares is published of LSE website, danskeinvest.lu and is available at the registered of the SICAV.
-Transfer of shares in relation to a Listing Fully paid shares of the fund which are listed on the LSE sh freely transferable and negotiable on the LSE and transa thereon cannot be cancelled.
-Nevertheless, the eligibility requirements set out in the Article in this Prospectus shall apply post-transaction to any party to listed shares of the fund are transferred on the LSE.
-In this regard, the Board of Directors or the AIFM may at any decide to compulsorily redeem any listed shares of the fund are held by a person precluded from holding such shares und Articles and this Prospectus. which
+Listing Listing of share classes of the fund on any stock exchange or MTF may be decided at the discretion of the Board of Directors of the SICAV.
+At the date of the issuance of this Prospectus, the Class C p and Class C-sek h p shares of the fund are listed and traded on the regulated market of the LSE.
+Such Class C p and Class C-sek h p shares of the fund are accepted for clearance and settlement by Clearstream Banking SA, a clearing system approved by the LSE.
+The Net Asset Value of Class C p and Class C-sek h p shares is published on the LSE website, danskeinvest.lu, and is available at the registered office of the SICAV.
+Transfer of shares in relation to a Listing Fully paid shares of the fund which are listed on the LSE shall be freely transferable and negotiable on the LSE and transactions thereon cannot be cancelled.
+Nevertheless, the eligibility requirements set out in the Articles and in this Prospectus shall apply post-transaction to any party to which listed shares of the fund are transferred on the LSE.
+In this regard, the Board of Directors or the AIFM may at any time decide to compulsorily redeem any listed shares of the fund which are held by a person precluded from holding such shares under the Articles and this Prospectus.